 Information is powerful!
-And when it came to my first birth, I was seriously lacking this moment changing tool.
+When it came to my first birth, I was seriously lacking this moment changing tool.
 Information is so empowering.
 It helps us to understand the unplanned and gives a sense of calm when unexpected events occur.
 When you have received relevant, truthful information you become confident in your ability to make decisions.
 You have reassurance that you are doing what is right for you,and your circumstances while remaining true to your own core beliefs.
 This opportunity to give birthing women and their support network that information is one of the many reasons I decided to become a Doula/Birth Assistant.

 Life as a mother is a beautifully complicated story full of twists and turns and lessons to be learnt.
 It brings us unmeasurable joy.
 It challenges your perspective and changes your heart.
 Its powerful, delightful with a healthy dose of unpredictability.
+Quite like birth itself.

-Understanding how vulnerability and strength can be at peace with each other in the same space.
+Through all of these experiences and training, I’m understanding how vulnerability and strength can be at peace with each other in the same space.

 It is now my privilege and honour to give all the support I can to all women from Adolescence to Menopause.